School Districts Are Digitizing Student And Administrative Records. Here’s Why.

 How The Scanning Process Works For School Districts

-The goal is to make the move to digital feel manageable, supportive, and aligned with the rhythm of a school year.
-A gradual approach gives staff time to adjust, while still making meaningful progress toward a system that’s easier for everyone to use.
+The goal throughout the process is to make the transition feel steady and supported.
+A phased approach gives staff time to adjust while still moving toward a system that makes information easier to access, manage, and protect over the long term.

 Getting Started With Scanning In Your District